jsbin/learn/public/blog/twdtw-8-svg-settings.md

 ## Want a JS Bin sticker?
 At BACON conf?

-I'll be attending the [BACON conference](http://devslovebacon.com/) and I'll be armed with a swath of JS Bin stickers, I look pretty much like my avatar, so hit me up if you want one for your laptop!
+I'll be attending the [BACON conference](http://devslovebacon.com/) and I'll be armed with a swathe of JS Bin stickers, I look pretty much like my avatar, so hit me up if you want one for your laptop!

 ## Totally aside